Planet Puzzle League

-Planet Puzzle League, known as Puzzle League DS in Europe, and as in Japan, is a video game for the Nintendo DS handheld video game console in the Puzzle League Panel de Pon visual matching puzzle game series.
-In North America, Planet Puzzle League is part of the Touch!
-Generations brand; in Japan, Panel de Pon DS is marketed in the general Touch! brand.
-The publisher for the game is Nintendo, and the developer is Nintendo's second-party developer Intelligent Systems, creator of the original Panel de Pon and its cult classic English-language adaptation Tetris Attack.
+Planet Puzzle League, known as Puzzle League DS in Europe and in Japan, is a 2007 puzzle video game developed by Intelligent Systems and published by Nintendo for the Nintendo DS.
+It is an installment of the Puzzle League series.
+It was released under part of the Touch!
+Generations brand in Japan and North America.
 The game was released in Japan on April 26, 2007 in North America on June 4, 2007, and in Europe on June 29, 2007.

 Gameplay

 In Planet Puzzle League, identically-sized square blocks (panels) of various colors are stacked in a two-dimensional well 6 spaces wide, of which the active on-screen playfield is 12 spaces tall.
 The blocks in the stack align according to an invisible grid, such that the blocks occupy distinct rows and columns.

 Planet Puzzle League, by default, is played with the Nintendo DS unit in a sideways "book-style" orientation, which allows the vertically oriented playfield and its blocks to be displayed larger, making it better-suited for touch-screen gameplay.
 The game can also be played in the standard Nintendo DS orientation, for button positioning that is suited for traditional button-based gameplay.
 Either control method can be used, regardless of orientation.
 The game can be configured for either left-handed or right-handed play.

 When using touchscreen control, blocks can be dragged horizontally with the stylus.
 In this control scheme, a move occurs as a block is dragged from one grid space into an adjacent grid space, during which a two-space horizontal cursor is repositioned, framing both grid spaces.
 As a block is dragged into a space occupied by another block; the other block is swapped into the space vacated by the dragged block.
 For computer-controlled players and when using traditional button-based control, the cursor is navigated along the playfield to select spaces to swap, in which a move occurs when blocks are repositioned in a swap.
 Players move the cursor using the D-pad and perform swaps using the A or B action button.